Garrison Keillor: Voice-over work

+Film

+In 2006, Keillor wrote and portrayed himself in the musical comedy film A Prairie Home Companion, directed by Robert Altman.
+It is a fictional representation of behind-the-scenes activities at the long-running public radio show of the same name.
+The film received mostly positive reviews and was a moderate box-office success on a small budget.
+It features an ensemble cast including Woody Harrelson, Tommy Lee Jones, Kevin Kline, Lindsay Lohan, Virginia Madsen, John C. Reilly, Maya Rudolph, Meryl Streep, and Lily Tomlin.

 Reception

-In Slate, Sam Anderson called Keillor "very clearly a genius.
+In a 2006 essay in Slate, Sam Anderson called Keillor "very clearly a genius.
 His range and stamina alone are incredible—after 30 years, he rarely repeats himself—and he has the genuine wisdom of a Cosby or Mark Twain."
 But Keillor's "willful simplicity," Anderson wrote, "is annoying because, after a while, it starts to feel prescriptive.
 Being a responsible adult doesn't necessarily mean speaking slowly about tomatoes."
 Anderson also noted that in 1985, when Time magazine called Keillor the funniest man in America, Bill Cosby said, "That's true if you're a pilgrim."

 In popular culture

 Keillor's style, particularly his speaking voice, has often been parodied.

-The Simpsons parodied him in an episode in which the family is shown watching a Keillor-like monologist on television; they are perplexed at why the studio audience is laughing so much, prompting Homer to ask "What the hell's so funny?" and Bart to suggest "Maybe it's the TV."
-Homer then hits the set, exclaiming: "Stupid TV!
-Be more funny!"